© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairn above the south-west bank of the East Glaze Brook is a scheduled monument protected by Historic England under reference 1017679.
 View the official record →

-Cairn above the south-west bank of the East Glaze Brook is a Bronze Age funerary monument located in Devon.
+Cairn above the south-west bank of the East Glaze Brook is a Bronze Age burial mound situated in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017679.

 Cairn above the south-west bank of the East Glaze Brook is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017679.